 When the bottom line is product or service sales, it’s easy for marketers to get caught up in touting features, price comparisons, and new and improved aspects related to their B2B offerings.
-This is the traditional route of product marketing: it focuses on marketing specific products to an audience segment with an overt message intended to inspire them to purchase.
+This is the traditional route of product marketing.
+It focuses on marketing specific products to an audience segment with an overt message intended to inspire them to purchase.
+So what’s the risk of product marketing vs content marketing?

 Content marketing, however, is designed to provide solutions for customers’ pain points and challenges.
 Its goal is to educate and inform, ultimately tapping into what the user cares about by focusing on value propositions over product specifications.
 It can still include subtle messaging that points the customer towards a purchase, but its overt theme is helping your audience solve problems, or providing them with topical information.